 8 garlic cloves, thickly sliced

-2 pounds carrots, peeled and cut in 1/2-inch slices
+2 medium carrots, peeled and cut into ½-inch rounds

 6 cups chicken broth

 6 small sprigs fresh dill, cut into small pieces, for garnish